sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 However, PCB layout considerations may lead to deviations from these 'nice-to-have' guidelines!

-5. A preliminary pin mapping
+A first pin mapping proposal
 ----------------------------

 The following proposed mapping is a starting point for the discussion based on the guidelines given above.